nsoul97/reinforcement-learning/blackjack_mc_control_exploring_starts/README.md

 optional arguments:
   --n_episodes N_EPISODES
-                        The number of episodes to sample (DEFAULT=5000000) --gamma GAMMA         The discount factor of the Monte Carlo Prediction algorithm.
+                        The number of episodes to sample (DEFAULT=5000000) --gamma GAMMA         The discount factor of the Monte Carlo Control with Exploring Starts algorithm.
 (DEFAULT=1.0) --plot                Plot and save as blackjack_mcces_v.jpg the state value function of the optimal policy and as blackjack_mcces_policy.jpg the optimal policy.
 (DEFAULT=False)
   -h, --help            Show this help message and exit.
 ```